- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 Adventure to the White Mountains, where you’ll discover Echo Lake.
 The lake has a forested shoreline which makes it one of the most scenic lakes in the state.
-It opens up to a sandy beach on the southern shore – a must-visit beach in New Hampshire.
+It opens up to a sandy beach on the southern shore – one of the must-visit beaches in New Hampshire.

-The beach is a fantastic place to swim during the open season between mid-May to mid-September.
-It’s when you’ll have warm water and also lifeguards on duty for safety.
+This NH beach is a fantastic place to swim during the open season between mid-May to mid-September.
+It’s when you’ll have slightly warmer water and lifeguards on duty for safety.

 Odiorne Point Beach

-Odiorne Point State Park is home to a unique beach worth checking out while visiting New Hampshire.
-The beach is located at Odiorne Point that has two sections.
-Each section is special and has different activities for beachgoers.
+Odiorne Point State Park is home to a very unique beach worth checking out while visiting New Hampshire.
+Odiorne Point Beach has two sections, and each section has different activities for beach goers.